 Create a Safe Space

-If your dog is experiencing any stress, such as loud noises, creating a safe space for your dog can help reduce their chance of getting a headache.
+If your dog is experiencing any stress, such as booming noises, creating a safe space for your dog can help reduce their chance of getting a headache.
 Find an area in your home where they are comfortable and do not feel threatened; give them items with their scent.
 With their scent and your tender care, they can feel a sense of familiarity and trust.
 Then let them take the time they need to recover.

 Give Your Dog Space